Codex Sassoon 1053: Public re-emergence

 Six hundred years later, the codex resurfaced when David Solomon Sassoon purchased it from an owner who lived in current day Ankara, Turkey, for £350 in 1929 and added his bookplate to the inner binding of the manuscript.
 Though known to scholars in the 20th century, the book stayed under private ownership.
 It was owned by D.S.
 Sassoon's descendants until 1978, when they sold it to the British Rail Pension Fund through Sotheby's Zurich.
 S1 was exhibited just once, in 1982 at the British Museum.
 The manuscript was auctioned again through Sotheby's on December 5, 1989, when it sold to a dealer for £2,035,000, who sold it to investor Jacqui Safra that same year.

 It was sold at Sotheby's in New York in May 2023, for $38.1 million.
 The codex was on display prior to auction in London, ANU - Museum of the Jewish People in Tel Aviv, Bridwell Library at Southern Methodist University in Dallas, Los Angeles, and New York City.
 It was purchased by the American Friends of ANU — Museum of the Jewish People in Tel Aviv with the aid of a donation from Alfred H. Moses.
-This marks it as the fourth most expensive book and manuscript ever sold.
+This marks it as the third most expensive book and manuscript ever sold.